mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 traget server or even in the same network as the target server.

 > At a note about mobile networks?
+> comment: {zahed} I dont thinkg we need any text there on mobile networks here.
+> Perhaps we can have a separate section for mobile networks where we can just on top
+> of the discovery mechanisms here in in specific networks there can be other
+> mechanisms to discover proxies in those domain. then mention 3GPP exposure frameworks
+> can be used in mobile networks as and example.

 # Using DHCP for Local Discovery